Japan and the World Bank: Japan joins the World Bank

 Post World War II, Japan signed the US–Japan Security Treaty in 1951 with the United States, and in 1952 Japan signed the Treaty of San Francisco, settling post-war international tensions and re-establishing Japan's position after its participation with the Axis Powers.
-Additionally, it is important to note that Japan lacks the natural resources and the space for agriculture to support its dense population.
+Additionally, Japan lacks the natural resources and the space for agriculture to support its dense population.
 To meet this need, Japan increased its manufacturing to increase exports and receive foreign dollars in order to pay for the necessary imports of raw materials.
 Japan's exports manufactured products include electronics, motor parts, and cars.
 In exporting to its foreign recipients, Japan sorts its balance of payments and is able to afford imports on foreign dollars.

 As Japan needed a jump start on this manufacturing and restructuring, Japan began joining international organizations, like the IMF and the World Bank.
 In August of 1952, Japan became a member of the World Bank, a decision supported by U.S. A year later, in 1953, Japan received loans from the World Bank to start development projects including the improvement of infrastructure, electricity, and transportation.
 With the foreign currency loans from the bank, Japan was able to make serious repairs to the damages from World War II and being its economic growth again.

 During the 1960s, Japan's economy grew immensely, rising as the second most powerful economy after the United States.
 This became known as the Japanese Economic Miracle, and it helped Japan to rise as a power and transition from a borrower of the World Bank to a contributor.